It used to mean long days lying in the shade, listening to the distant hum of a lawn mower, waiting for Christmas and then school.

 But whether you feed a crowd or share the load, below are some ideas for enjoying a barbeque on a budget.

-I’ve written about creating nibbles platters on a budget, so I won’t repeat the info here.
+I’ve written about creating nibbles platters on a budget so that I won’t repeat the info here.
 For a full budget entertaining menu plan, check out the article on cheap appetisers here.

 On to the rest of the meal.